-Camper Name Session, Cabin, 1010 Birchview Road Douro-Dummer, Ontario KOL2HO sending easy for their child.
+Camper Name Session, Cabin, 1010 Birchview Road Douro-Dummer, Ontario K0L2H0

+We have a mailbox by our office where campers can send their written letters.
+We recommend families send their campers with pre-addressed envelopes to make letter sending easy for their child.
 While our counsellors will do their best to encourage campers to send home a letter, we cannot guarantee that each camper will mail home a letter, and it is left up to them to decide if they wish to do so!
 Same campers will promise they will write letters home... but then get caught up in all the fun and never end up doing so!
 If a camper needs help getting a letter home, we will be happy to assist them.